 Figure 14 provides the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) for the City of Cape May.
-A majority of the structures in the study area are susceptible to flooding from a 1% AEP flood event ("AE" yellow areas).
+A majority of the structures in the study area are susceptible to flooding from a 1% flood ("AE" yellow areas).
 The red areas ("VE") along the ocean front and the harbor are designated as an area with a 1% or greater chance of flooding and an additional hazard associated with storm waves.
-The green areas ("X") are designated as areas of moderate flood hazard, usually the area between the limits of the 1% and 0.2% AEP flood events.
+The green areas ("X") are designated as areas of moderate flood hazard, usually the area between the limits of the 1% flood and the 0.2% flood.